Better Off Read is a book club collaboration between Her Bookshop and The Porch, focusing on books that you'll definitely be better off having read.

 Karl, Eleanor, and their daughter, Irina, arrive from New York City in the wake of Karl’s infidelity to start anew.
 Karl tries to stabilize his flailing art career.
 Eleanor, a successful commercial novelist, eagerly pivots in a new creative direction.
 Meanwhile, twelve-year-old Irina becomes obsessed with the brutal murders that occurred in the house years earlier.
 And, secretly, so does her mother.
 As the ensemble cast grows to include Louis, a hapless salesman in a carpet warehouse who is haunted by his past, and Sam, a young woman newly reunited with her jailbird brother, the seemingly unrelated crime that opened the story becomes ominously relevant.

 Hovering over all this activity looms a gradually awakening narrative consciousness that watches these characters lie to themselves and each other, unleashing forces that none of them could have anticipated and that put them in mortal danger.
 Broken River is a cinematic, darkly comic, and sui generis psychological thriller that could only have been written by J. Robert Lennon.

 PRAISE FOR THE BOOK

 Better Off Read is a book club with an added twist: an optional writing exercise for interested participants to complete before the event.
-For this book, think about the worst date you’ve ever been on.
-Now write about it from your date’s point of view.
+For this book, imagine your house suddenly seems to be haunted, or conspiring against you in some way.
+Describe the moment you realize, without a doubt, that you are not alone.
+What’s happening?
+How do you respond—do you fight back?
 Again, this part is completely optional, and those who wish may share what they’ve written at the end of the meeting.

 Better Off Read is a collaboration between Her Bookshop and The Porch, Nashville’s independent center for writing.